 Steeped Coffee uses only the highest quality coffee, ethically sourced from Colombia and roasted in small batches in Santa Cruz, CA. Their french-roast coffee features a silky body and caramel flavor, making it a delicious option for a morning pick-me-up.
 Plus, the outer packaging, tag, and coffee bag are all 100% compostable!
 Not only that, but this incredible company is a Certified B Corp (just like us!) so you can rest assured they’re doing everything they can to support people and the planet always!

 So we’ve covered our bases with coffee waste – but we need to talk about the beans themselves!
 Did you know the coffee you buy affects your carbon footprint and impacts the environment?

 Fair Trade sounds like the best way to go, but do you know why?
 Fair trade systems pay small farmers a fair wage, meaning they’re able to contribute economically to their local communities.
 On top of that, fair trade farms prohibit the use of harmful agrochemicals and GMOs – you can even find stringent environmental management programs for water conservation, proper waste proposals, and intercropping that prevents erosion and improves soil quality.
-Next time you’re at the store or out at a coffee shop, choose fair trade!
+Shopping Fair Trade is incredibly important, especially for products that are often synonymous with “exploitation,” like tea, chocolate, and coffee.
+So next time you’re at the store or out at a coffee shop, choose fair trade!